 To make the chocolate cupcakes:

-- Remove from the oven and allow to cool in the pan for a couple minutes.
-Remove from the pan to a wire rack to finish cooling.
+- Remove from the oven and carefully remove the cupcakes from the pans, then transfer to a wire rack to cool completely.

 To make the chocolate covered strawberries: